serguzz/ml_smartmoney_strategy/README.md

 # Smart Money ML Strategy

 This project focuses on developing a machine learning-based strategy for trading.
 The goal is to analyze market data, identify patterns, and make informed trading decisions using predictive models.
 Among various technical indicators, BOS - break of structure and CHOCH - change of character are used.
 Two boosting machine learning models are used for comparison: XGBoost and CatBoost.
 Models are build and tested for spot and futures markets.
+Both Long and Short trading is covered.

 ## Features